What are the Different Types of Magnetic Separation Method?

 A magnetic pulley is incorporated into a belt conveyor at the discharge end.
 As the material is conveyed over this pulley, the magnetically inert non-magnetic material drops off the belt in a normal manner while the magnetic material adheres to the belt and falls off from the underside where the belt loses contact with the pulley.

-The material to be separated must be supplied in the form of a thin layer in order to subject all the particles to a magnetic field of the same intensity.
+The material to be separated must be supplied in the form of a thin layer to subject all the particles to a magnetic field of the same intensity.

 Magnetic Drums Separators